PayaEnergy/.github/profile/README.md

 ## 📝 Legal Notice

-All intellectual property related to software, source code, and systems architecture belongs to **Fardad Noavar Darnika**, developed under contract for **Dayan Pardazesh**.
+All intellectual property related to software, source code, and systems architecture belongs to **Fardad Noavar Darnika**, developed under contract for **Paya Energy**.
 Redistribution or commercial use outside of authorized agreement is strictly prohibited.